ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/pages/server-rendering.md

 A couple of notes:

 - WSCs run only on the server, thus you have full access to any APIs of the runtime, with the ability to perform one time `async` operations for [data loading](/docs/pages/server-rendering/#request-data) in `connectedCallback`.
-- Keep in mind that for these "page" components, you will likely want to _avoid_ rendering into a shadow root so as to avoid wrapping your static content in a `<template>` tag.
+- Keep in mind that for these "page" components, you will likely want to _avoid_ rendering into a shadow root, as then your content and styles will be encapsulated.

 ### Body